netboxlabs/netbox-proxmox-automation/README.md

 (venv) shell$ ansible-playbook -i inventory proxmox-vm-manager.yml --ask-vault-pass --ask-pass --ask-become-pass
 ```

+The `--ask-pass` option will ask for the SSH password of the user who will login to your BIND9 server.
+The `--ask-become-pass` option will ask for the sudo password of the SSH user who has root privileges to modify records in the DNS.

 The above command and settings in `vms.yml` will:
   - Create Proxmox VM in NetBox
   - Take documented VM information from NetBox and create VM in Proxmox